-Although a young institution, our student enrollment has already reached 7000 in undergraduate and postgraduate programs, our alumni have reached over 9000 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 90%.
+Although a young institution, our student enrollment has already reached 7000 in undergraduate and postgraduate programs, our alumni have reached over 12000 and in the last 3 consecutive years the employment rate of Abu Dhabi University graduates has averaged an impressive 90%.

 You will be joining an institution recognized internationally for the quality and relevance of its education and research.
 This is evident in our standing in the top 2.8 % of world universities; and the top 150 universities globally, under 50 years of age (QS World University Rankings 2018).
 Diversity of cultures and talents underpins the success of the world's top universities as well as the most successful cities.
-The QS rankings show us to be among the world's elite Universities for the diversity of our faculty (top 3) and students (top 9).
-With most of the world's nations represented among our students and staff, you will meet and learn, and form friendships, with talent from across the world.
-The quality of our programs is also evident in the accreditations we hold.
+The QS rankings show us to be among the world's elite universities for the diversity of our faculty (top 3) and students (top 9).
+The quality of our programs is evident in the accreditations we hold.
 Colleges of Business and Engineering have achieved the prestigious AACSB, EQUIS and ABET international accreditations.
-All of the University's programs are internationally accredited by the Western Commission of Schools and Colleges (WASC).
+Many of our programs hold professional body accreditation.
+All of the University's programs are internationally accredited by the Western Commission of Schools and Colleges (WASC) in addition to holding national accreditations.
 Given our standing, as a student you can rest assured that your Abu Dhabi University degree will be respected by employers and higher education institutions internationally.

 Abu Dhabi University's success stems from clarity of vision and values.
 We regard students and faculty as a community of scholars, together pursuing knowledge, supported by great professional staff and excellent estate and facilities.
-We continue to invest in our facilities; this year alone, we have added a new building to expand our laboratory provision for engineering and science; completed an extension to the student dormitories; and updated our facilities.
-From September, we are opening our Dubai Campus, in an iconic building in the Dubai Knowledge Park.
+We continue to invest in our facilities and expand our Campuses and teaching centers.
+In September 2017, we were proud to open our Campus in Dubai, followed by the Center in Al-Dhafra.
+We have added a new building to expand our laboratory provision for engineering and science; completed an extension to the student dormitories; and updated our facilities across Campuses.